florianberthier/Final-SQA-final-assignement/README.md

     - [ ] Code is not repeated or duplicated
     - [ ] Ideal data structures are used
     - [ ] No memory leaks

+- Documentation
+    - [ ] All methods are commented in clear language.
+    - [ ] Comments exist and describe rationale or reasons for decisions in code